tselect-npm/access-control/README.md

 The following examples apply to systems where the returned attributes are manually filtered using the `Keys.filter()` utility.

-Bluejay uses a proprietary syntax for describing `returnedAttributes` in combination with `Keys`.
+TSelect uses a proprietary syntax for describing `returnedAttributes` in combination with `Keys`.
 The reason is that we want to offer a custom-fit experience when dealing with those attributes as well as make sure that we only perform necessary operations in order to obtain the best possible performance.

 The examples below use a data structure that describes a blog post with various attributes.